Quickly exit this site by pressing the Escape key Leave this site

 SH updated current action Log.

 MR provided an overview of self-initiated stop/searches conducted under the Misuse of Drugs Act 1971 between 1 May 2022 and 31 October 2022 concerning officer initiated stop searches for drugs.
 This review was requested by advisors at a previous meeting to scrutinise data for disproportionality, not just around stop and search but also for outcome and resolution.
 Reviewed data showed a range of areas where disproportionality was demonstrable both in grounds and outcomes.
-Proportionally, members of the black community were more likely to be searched on suspicion of being in possession of controlled drugs with intent to supply(rather than simply being in possession) than white people, although corresponding finds for paraphernalia linked to supply were 2% less for black people than white.
-Where a subject was found in possession of a suspected controlled drug, black subjects were arrested disproportionately more than white subjects, although quality of grounds for stop/search was better regarding black subjects than white.
-A qualitive analysis was commissioned to develop understanding on the reasons for these differences.
-Analysis focused on officer-defined ethnicity rather than self-defined to better capture any indicators of unconscious bias and explore several impact factors which might influence an officers’ decision making.
-These findings to be shared internally through the Legitimacy Board and the RAPID board.
-To aid in developing a plan to reform behaviours.
-Incorporate these findings into Stop Search training to ensure they influence future decision making for front line officers conducting stop searches and for those officers making policy decisions.
-Regarding the issue of previous convictions/disposals being a barrier to community resolution, authors concluded that this needs re-visiting to ensure this isn’t a barrier to restorative justice, particularly regarding possession of cannabis.
+Proportionally, members of the Black community were more likely to be searched on suspicion of being in possession of controlled drugs with intent to supply (rather than simply being in possession) than white people, although corresponding finds for paraphernalia linked to supply were 2% less for Black people than white.
+Where a subject was found in possession of a suspected controlled drug, Black subjects were arrested disproportionately more than white subjects, although quality of grounds for stop/search was better regarding black subjects than white.

-Advisors thanked MR for their overview of the data.
-They asked about the statistical reliability of the data being presented– considering the overwhelming disproportion of white residents in Sussex to black residents and how the larger majority of black people being stop searched for drugs in this sample set were from outside of the county (88% of white subjects resident in Sussex compared to 58% of black subjects searched).DH acknowledged the concerns raised but clarified that this research was specifically designed to mitigate skewing derived from census demographics, therefore focus was solely on individuals who had already been stop/searched for drug possession, also acknowledging that broader context is lost owing to the granular detail that this report provided.
-Advisors responded to apparent disproportionality of arrest and prosecution rates arising from the fact that out of court disposals such as community resolution could only be applied where the perpetrator issues a full admission without defence and/ or provide verifiable name and address details, owing to historic mistrust of the police, black communities are much less likely that white counterparts to provide this information and are therefore disproportionately more likely to face prosecution.
+Advisors responded to disproportionality of arrest and prosecution rates arising from the fact that out of court disposals such as community resolution could only be applied where the perpetrator issues a full admission without defence and/or provides verifiable name and address details.
+Black communities were much less likely that white counterparts to provide this information and are therefore disproportionately more likely to face prosecution.
 Deferred prosecutions recommended by Lammy are now sole remit of Crown Prosecution Service.
-Advisors were concerned that reviewed data highlighted that black people were less likely than white people to receive an out of court settlement such as community resolution if they already had a previous caution for an offence or similar offence within a proscribed time-period (in this instance drug possession), arguably because they were stopped more disproportionately in the first instance.
+Advisors were concerned that reviewed data highlighted that Black people were less likely than white people to receive an out of court settlement such as community resolution if they already had a previous caution for an offence or similar offence within a proscribed time-period (in this instance drug possession), arguably because they were stopped more disproportionately in the first instance.
 Advisors expressed concern that use of force (application of handcuffs onwards) was applied to compliant black detainees disproportionately (13%) more than compliant white people – despite data showing black people were only 3% more likely to become violent during a stop and search than white people.
 Advisors felt that this disproportionality derived from common racist tropes about black people being stronger, more aggressive, and more resistant to pain than white people.
-Advisors referenced death in custody of Joy Gardner and arrest of Dalian Atkinson, also referenced was adultification of black children re Child Q and sought reassurance that these kinds of incidents will not be repeated.SH acknowledged concerns and outline a number areas where Sussex Police sought to improve their approach – including scenario based training, RAPID, Use of Force Scrutiny panel and an upcoming legitimacy training package which SH would preview at this meeting before it went live.
+Advisors referenced death in custody of Joy Gardner and arrest of Dalian Atkinson, also referenced was adultification of black children referencing Child Q and sought reassurance that these kinds of incidents will not be repeated.
+SH acknowledged concerns and outline a number areas where Sussex Police sought to improve their approach – including scenario based training, RAPID, Use of Force Scrutiny panel and an upcoming legitimacy training package which SH would preview at this meeting before it went live.
 Advisors requested that future documents be circulated at least one week prior to the meeting to allow tie for advisors to consider.

-NS provided an update on implementation of the National Race Action Plan via the RAPID board (Race Action Plan Insight and Delivery Board) chaired by ACO Anita Grant, sighted on by DCC Dave McClaren.
-The Sussex and Surrey Police Race Action Plan expands upon the national Race Action Plan to improve the lived experience of Black officers and staff within the organisation and improve service delivery to the Black community.
+NS provided an update on implementation of the National Race Action Plan via the RAPID board (Race Action Plan Insight and Delivery Board) chaired by Assistant Chief Office Anita Grant, sighted on by DCC Dave McClaren.
+The Sussex and Surrey Police Race Action Plan expands upon the national Race Action Plan (RAP) to improve the lived experience of Black officers and staff within the organisation and improve service delivery to the Black community.
 NS described the architecture of the plan, which was split into four work streams, stating that Sussex Police had chosen to first focus on a workstream relating to internal culture and inclusivity, the aim being to ensure Sussex Police has the right culture of inclusivity in place and aspiring to become a demonstrably anti racist organisation.
-NS described the process of dividing the actions into three sections: nationally identified milestones, locally identified milestones, and “quick sprints/wins ” to make an immediate difference ( examples included updated protocols around s163 traffic stops, instigated by this meeting, now adopted nationally as best practice and national consistency applied to body worn video prerecording, demonstrable inclusion of anti-racism awareness and action during sergeant and inspector promotion boards) with implementation of a parity tracker to ensure RAPID is having a real effect on the outcomes it intends to deliver.
-NS stated that Sussex Police were still waiting the final iteration of what the RAP would look like but were expecting some delays in response to the findings of the Casey Report and would continue to provide updates to this meeting platform in due course.
+NS described the process of dividing the actions into three sections: nationally identified milestones, locally identified milestones, and “quick sprints/wins ” to make an immediate difference (examples included updated protocols around s163 traffic stops, instigated by this meeting, now adopted nationally as best practice and national consistency applied to body worn video prerecording, demonstrable inclusion of anti-racism awareness and action during sergeant and inspector promotion boards) with implementation of a parity tracker to ensure RAPID is having a real effect on the outcomes it intends to deliver.
+NS stated that Sussex Police were still waiting the final iteration of what the RAP would look like but were expecting some delays in response to the findings of the Casey Report and would continue to provide updates to this meeting platform in due course

-Action: SH/DH To include relevant Casey report recommendations relating to stop, search and disproportionality to future meetings for consideration (DH only vehicle stops – legality and legitimacy)
+Action SH/DH To include relevant Casey report recommendations relating to stop, search and disproportionality to future meetings for consideration (DH only vehicle stops – legality and legitimacy)

 Action: SH/DH Future agenda item deep dive Strip Search of Adults and disproportionality including update of 3 cases cited by Children’s Commissioner

-Next meeting focus is District Data.
+Next meeting focus: District Data.

 Chair congratulated all present and highlighted details of recent HMICFRS report of Sussex Police – the force was rated as good for the quality of stop and search scrutiny that Sussex Police undertook , much of that being due to the robust and honest engagement from public advisors who took part in this forum.

-Date of next meeting: July TBC
+Date of next meeting: October 3 2023 1700-1900, MS Teams.

 AB led round table introductions and welcomed new attendees to the meeting